tiefenauer/long-haul/pages/dl_5_sequence_models.md

 \end{equation}
 $$

 This way the word embedding for "queen" can be calculated using the embeddings of the other words.
-To get the word for its embedding we can use a similarity function $$sim$$, which measures the similarity between two embeddings $$u$$ and $$v$.
+To get the word for its embedding we can use a similarity function $$sim$$, which measures the similarity between two embeddings $$u$$ and $$v$$.
 Often the **cosine similarity** is used for this function:

 $$
 sim(u,v) = \frac{u^T v}{\lVert u\rVert_2 \lVert v \rVert_2}